EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 ## The Short Version

 EdgeNet is just a distributed [Kubernetes](https://kubernetes.io/) cluster.
-If you’re familiar with Kubernetes, aka K8s, you can immediately jump to the sections [K8s Concepts](#k8s-concepts), and
+If you're familiar with Kubernetes, aka K8s, you can immediately jump to the sections [K8s Concepts](#k8s-concepts), and
 [Navigating the EdgeNet Portal](#navigating-the-edgenet-portal).
-If you’re not familiar with
+If you're not familiar with
 Kubernetes, read a short description in the next section.
 <!-- [Getting my Kubernetes Configuration](#k8s-config), -->